Documentation

 Gaps

-The Table addon allows users to add gaps, known from the Text module.
+The Table module allows users to add gaps, known from the Text module.
 A table gap consists of the following activity types:

-• a drop-down gap which enables to choose answers from a drop-down menu,
+• a drop-down gap that enables choosing answers from a drop-down menu,

-• an editable gap that enables to type text manually into it.
+• an editable gap that enables typing text manually into it.

-• a draggable gap which can be filled in with an item selected from a Source list.
+• a draggable gap that can be filled in with an item selected from a Source list.

 • a math gap, which is an editable gap working with MathJax.